usharesoft/appcenter-docs/end-user/en/source/pages/migration/migration-prereq.rst

 	* The image formats must be in supported formats (refer to :ref:`supported-image-formats`)
 	* Any pre-install or post-install scripts on the system you are about to scan should only use ascii characters.
 Otherwise UForge AppCenter will return a scan error: ``DB Error – invalid characters``.
 	* Custom packages on the live system to be scanned should not contain references to package dependencies as relative path.
 They should be expressed as absolute paths.
 	* If custom packages are installed using ``--nodeps`` flag, the scan process will not detect these packages.
-When running ``RE-platform``, UForge AppCenter will check for these dependencies.
+When running ``Re-platform``, UForge AppCenter will check for these dependencies.
 If they are custom packages that are not on the live system, the generation will fail.
 Therefore, it is recommended to provide a custom repository with all the necessary custom packages.
 Otherwise, they can be added after the scan to the appliance template in ``My software``.
 	* For Windows, the partition format must be NTFS
 	* For Windows, GPT is not supported.
 Scanned Windows machine has to have MBR.